 Molly Anne Coogan

 JEN BROWN (OLENICZAK) is the Founder and Artistic Director of The Engaging Educator.
-Through EE, her pedagogical approach of Improv as Continuing Education has reached thousands of people – all non-actors! – with the awesomeness that is Improv.
+Through EE, her pedagogical approach of Improv as Continuing Education has reached over 25,000 people – all non-actors!

-Since 2012, Jen has given two TEDx Talks on the power of Improv, grown EE to three locations in NYC, Winston-Salem, NC and LA, and recently began The Engaging Educator Foundation, a 501(c)(3) which offers free and low cost Improv workshops for educators, at-risk adults, teens and students on the Autism Spectrum.
-Along with Improv-based workshops, she is passionate about Autism acceptance within cultural organizations, and loves to personally collaborate with museums on the creation of socialization programs.
-Jen holds degrees and accreditation from Marquette University, City College of New York, St. Joseph’s University and Second City and the school of Yes, And.
+Since 2012, Jen has given three TEDx Talks on the power of Improv, grown EE to three locations in NYC, Winston-Salem, NC and LA, and recently began The Engaging Educator Foundation, a 501(c)(3) which offers free and low-cost Improv workshops for educators, at-risk adults, teens and students on the Autism Spectrum.
+Jen holds degrees and accreditation from Marquette University, City College of New York, St. Joseph’s University and Second City.

 JILL FRUTKIN was an NYC Teaching Fellow, and earned her Masters of Science in Teaching at Pace University.
 She is a NYS certified special education teacher with a focus on autism.
 She has experience working in both private and public schools, and taught elementary 6:1:1 classes for four years with the DOE.Jill earned her BFA in Drama at NYU’s Tisch School of the Arts.
 She is the co-founder of the internationally acclaimed devised theatre company The TEAM.
 With The TEAM, Jill has taught devised theatre and creative collaboration workshops to students and artists of all ages.